fractal13/dsu-cs-4300-ai/web/assignments.2024/assignment_030_model_search_agent.md

 The performance measure used by this assignment to assess the quality of your agent will be the episode total reward, averaged over at least 100 episodes.
-An agent that doesn't complete some episodes (times out / runs out of memory / crashes), will give given an average score of -200.
+An agent that doesn't complete some episodes (times out / runs out of memory / crashes), will be given an average score of -200.

 After your report and code are reviewed, assignment grades will be assigned.
 The maximum *possible* score will be controlled by the agent's performance measure.